pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 ### Algorithm

+__File Copy Tool__

+#### Input

-- `string` - source filename (from command line argument)
+- Source filename (from command line argument)
-- `string` - destination filename (from command line argument)
+- Destination filename (from command line argument)

 #### Output

 - None

-1. START
+#### Steps

-2. Check if the number of arguments (`argc`) is less than 3:
+1. Check if the number of arguments is less than 3.
-    1. If true, print usage message and exit.
+    - If true, print usage message and exit.
-3. Initialize:
-    - `FILE *source`
-    - `FILE *target`
-4. Open the source file in read mode using `argv[1]`:
+2. Open the source file in read mode.
-    1. If the source file does not exist, print an error message and exit.
+    - If the file does not exist, print an error message and exit.
-5. Open the destination file in write mode using `argv[2]`.
+3. Open the destination file in write mode.
-6. Initialize `int c`.
-7. While the end of the source file is not reached:
-    1. Read a character from the source file.
+4. For each character in the source file:
-    2. Write the character to the destination file.
+    - Write the character to the destination file.
-8. Close the source file.
-9. Close the destination file.
+5. Close the source and destination files.
-10. END

 ### Code